Investment vs avoided cost

 Top single saver

-Without controls
+Without AI/automation

 With AI/automation